$ ($50 USD and under)

 BELGRADE–SOFIA, BULGARIA Cross the border into Bulgaria to arrive in the capital city of Sofia.
 Join a Local Guide for a city tour that includes the Parliament building, Alexander Nevsky Cathedral, Boyana Church, a medieval Bulgarian orthodox church listed as a UNESCO World Heritage Site, the National Theater, and St. Sofia Church.Today’s Distance: 273 mi/ 440 km

 SOFIA–PLOVDIV–VELIKO TÂRNOVO Head eastwards to Plovdiv, Bulgaria’s second-largest city, located along the banks of the Maritsa River.
-Stop here to visit the charming Old Town and the Roman amphitheater.
+Stop here to visit the charming Old Town and the Roman amphitheatre.
 Journey northwards through fine scenery over the Stara Planina Mountains to Veliko Târnovo.
 Today’s Distance: 190 mi/ 305 km

 VELIKO TÂRNOVO–BUCHAREST, ROMANIA Today, time to see some of the highlights of Veliko Târnovo, located on the Yantra River.
-During the Middle Ages, it was Bulgaria’s capital and it still retains some of its most attractive medieval features.
+During the Middle Ages, it was Bulgaria’s capital, and still retains some of its most attractive medieval features.
 Visit nearby Arbanassi, world famous for its house design, a cross between a dwelling and a fortress.
 The village is known as an architectural and historic reserve and was at one time the summer residence of Bulgarian kings.
-One of the highlights of the visit is the Church of the Nativity, built in 1637.
+One of the highlights of the visit is the Church of Nativity, built in 1637.
 Carry on north to Rousse and cross the Danube to reach Bucharest.
 Today’s Distance: 130 mi/ 210 km

 BUCHAREST–SINAIA–BRASOV Travel to Sinaia in the Prahova Valley.
 This is a lovely ski resort, almost 3,300 feet above sea level.
 While in Sinaia, there will be time to visit the Sinaia Monastery and Peles Castle, considered among the most romantic castles in the world.
 Only a few more miles and you reach Brasov, a lovely medieval town famous for its town square filled with Baroque architecture and outdoor cafés.Today’s Distance: 106 mi/ 170 km

-BRASOV–SIGHISOARA–CLUJ-NAPOCA Stop in Sighisoara, a medieval town with 11 towers within the city walls that surround cobblestone streets, ancient houses, and churches—one of Romania’s prettiest towns.
+BRASOV–SIGHISOARA–CLUJ-NAPOCA Stop in Sighisoara, a medieval town with 11 towers within the city walls surrounding cobblestone streets, ancient houses, and churches—one of Romania’s prettiest towns.
 Legend has it that it is also the birthplace of the notorious Vlad (Dracula).
 Continue to Cluj-Napoca, the film capital of Romania.
 Today’s Distance: 174 mi/ 280 km

 CLUJ-NAPOCA–BUDAPEST, HUNGARY Cross the border at Oradea into Hungary and return to Budapest.
 Today’s Distance: 292mi/ 470 km